Learn a number of advanced cloud patterns you can apply with inlets for hybrid-cloud, multi-cluster and federation.

 A newer use-case for network tunnels like inlets is as a Software Defined Network which can replace a VPN or costly SD-WAN, which is how VSHN AG were able to offer a management product for OpenShift users.

 Connect on-premises to your SaaS using application tunnels.
 Don’t worry about opening ports or sending an engineer on-site to configure a VPN.

 Most SaaS tunnels are subjected to severe limits and restrictions to make large enough margins for a hosted product, however inlets is self-hosted meaning you decide the limits that suit your needs. inlets also allows tunnels to remain private, and act like a Software Defined Network (SDN) or VPN where services are only made available within a remote network, but not to the world.

 At cert-manager’s community day, Alex gave an overview of inlets including:

 - The traditional use-case for network tunnels

-- The differences and usage for inlets OSS and inlets PRO
+- The differences and usage for inlets OSS (since deprecated) and inlets Pro

 - A case-study with hybrid cloud, to manage private OpenShift APIs from a central SaaS service